 The wavelength of red light is longest in the visible light.
 So the light of red colour is scattered least by the air molecules of the atmosphere.
 Hence when compared to other colours the light of red colour can penetrate to a longer distance.
 Thus red light can be seen from the farthest distance in comparison to the light of other colours having the same intensity.
 Hence red light is used for danger signal so that the signal may be visible from the far distance even in fog, etc.

-Since there is no atmosphere on moon, therefore there is no scattering of light on moon surface.
-Hence to an observer on the surface of moon, except the light reaching directly from the sun, no light reaches the eyes of the observer.
+Since there is no atmosphere on the moon, therefore there is no scattering of light on the moon surface.
+Hence to an observer on the surface of the moon, except the light reaching directly from the sun, no light reaches the eyes of the observer.
 Thus the sun will appear black to an observer on the moon’s surface.

 What characteristic property of light is responsible for the blue colour of the sky?

 As the blue colour is scattered the most due to its short wavelength.
 Scattering property of light is responsible for the blue colour of the sky.

 The colour of the sky, in the direction of the sun, is blue.
 Explain.

 As light travels through the atmosphere, it gets scattered in different directions by the air molecules present in its path.
 The blue light due to its short wavelength is scattered more than the red light of long wavelength.
 Thus the light directly from the sun reaching our eye is rich in red colour while the light from all the other directions reaching our eye is the scattered blue light.
 Therefore the sky in the direction of the sun is blue.